 Payment Gateway Test Case For Online Payment

-Nowadays, most people go Shopping, Travelling, Recharging, etc. Most of them use Credit or Debit cards, Internet Banking, Crypto Currency, Online wallets, payment gateways, etc., for payment online.
-Now there is a need to test these facilities for payment, and any user can test their online payment functionality through Online Payment Test Scenarios.
+Nowadays, most people go shopping, travel, recharge, etc. Most use credit or debit cards, internet banking, cryptocurrency, online wallets, payment gateways, etc., for online payment.
+Now, there is a need to test these facilities for payment, and any user can test their online payment functionality through Online Payment Test Scenarios.
 Testing of these facilities is essential now because where there is money, there is a risk, and due to the heavy transaction of online payment, the risk is much bigger than thought.

 - Check the payment button availability.

 - Check the payment button’s GUI (Spelling, Alignment, Color, Size).

 - Check the availability of all fields.